sofa-framework/sofa/readme.txt

 Building Sofa under Mac OS :
 ----------------------------
+     Download the mac dependencies package from SOFA web page, and unzip it in Sofa directory.
      Run Project MacOS.sh
      Then run make to build all projects.
      The generated Xcode projects can  be used to easily edit the code